salrashid123/gcp_tokendistributor/README.md

 Both alice and bob must decide upfront if they wish to use mTLS or ALTS (Application Layer Transport Security) for encryption and in the case of ALTS, supplemental authentication.
 ALTS only works on GCP at the moment so mTLS is applicable if Alice runs the TokenServer onprem.
 The default value is mTLS in this example.

+>> NOTE:  if you use ALTS, the hypervisor has visiblity to the network traffic between the TokenServer and TokenClient.
+In otherwords, if you use ALTS, the hypervisor is within the trust boundary.
+If the hypervisor is not and your applicaiton requires Confidential Compute's memory encryption capabilities, then you should not use ALTS.
+For more information, see the section below titled `Indirect secret sealing using vTPM for Confidential Compute` and `EndToEnd Encryption`

 the `main.tf` files for both Alice and Bob have the cloud-init configuration for ALTS commented out.
 To use alts, redeploy the service on both ends using the commented versions.

 - For reference, see [grpc_alts](https://github.com/salrashid123/grpc_alts)